-13,745 Young girls and boys under 24 years were skilled through income generation initiatives and market linked vocational training and job placements.
-1,54,575 Persons affected by disasters supported with Humanitarian Relief and were able to build back better from the impact of the natural disaster.
+13,745 Young Girls & Boys Young girls and boys under 24 years were skilled through income generation initiatives and market linked vocational training and job placements.
+10,69,657 Children School Children as programme participants of our Inclusive and Quality Education initiatives.
+They are on the path to complete at least 10 years of school education and learning.